betaflight/betaflight/docs/Serial.md

 The `serial` CLI command takes 6 arguments.

-1. Identifier
+1. Identifier (see serialPortIdentifier_e in the source)
 1. Function bitmask (see serialPortFunction_e in the source)
 1. MSP baud rate
 1. GPS baud rate
 1. Telemetry baud rate (auto baud allowed)